ava-labs/Simplex/README.md

 ### Storage of blocks and protocol state

-Simplex will assume an abstract and pluggable block storage with two basic operations of retrieval of a block by its round number, and indexing a block by its round number.
+Simplex will assume an abstract and pluggable block storage with two basic operations of retrieval of a block by its sequence, and indexing a block by its sequence.

 ```go
 type Storage interface {